rmaguiar/hugo-theme-color-your-world/README.md

   formspreeFormId = "example"

   # Autocomplete [on/off] and min character length for message
-  autoComplete      = false
-  messageMinLength  = 140
+  autoComplete      = false # Default is false messageMinLength  = 140   # Default is 140

   # Subject
   # You can set a single value below (and it will cease to be a dropdown),